Do you ever take some quiet ‘me time’ at the end of a long day to relax and unwind before going to bed?

 - Go for a short walk outside to get some fresh air.

-- If you live somewhere very hot, try a cooling mattress pad or bed fan.
+- If you live somewhere very hot, try a cooling mattress pad, bed cooling system, or fan.

 If you live with others, why not spend some time before bed talking or playing a quiet game?
 If you can, try to resist the temptation to all be using a phone or electronic device in the same room without talking to one another.

-If you have a pet, why not have some playtime or cuddles, or get some fresh air together?
-I’m sure they’ll appreciate it (unless your pet is a fish…)
+If you have a pet, you could have some playtime or cuddles, or get some fresh air together.
+I’m sure they’ll also appreciate going out for a bedtime walk (unless your pet is a fish).

-And if you sleep with a partner, there are, of course, other ways you might want to spend your time together before going to sleep.
+If you sleep with a partner, there are other ways you might want to spend your time together before going to sleep.
+Just remember to keep an eye on the temperature if you decide on some horizontal exercise.

-It can take many people up to 30 minutes to fall asleep.
-So if you’re still awake after half an hour, it could be that you’re just not ready to sleep yet.
+It’s normal to take 20 to 30 minutes to fall asleep, but if you’re still awake after half an hour, it could be that you’re just not ready to sleep yet.

 However, if you feel that you’re wide awake, it might be better to stay up longer until you notice yourself feeling sleepy.